project-sunbird/sunbird-commons/ingredients/architecture/archa_ele_logv_desc.md

  [Logical View](http://sunbird-commons/pages/architecture/image/logical_arch_new.png")

->Fig 1.2 Logical View of the Sunbird Architecture
+> Logical View of the Sunbird Architecture

 The logical view of Sunbird comprises of the following functional entities: